First time buyer mortgages

 Special offers for first time buyers

-We’re dedicated to making life easier and more affordable for our first time buyers.
+We’re dedicated to making life easier and more affordable for our customers.

-That’s why we’re giving our customers two months mortgage interest back when they take out a qualifying mortgage with us.
+That's why we’re giving our first time buyers £500 when they take out a mortgage with us.

-- Available to first time buyers who take out a qualifying mortgage between the 19th August and the 6th October 2014.
+- Available to first time buyers who take out a qualifying mortgage between 7th October and 17th November 2014

 Make your move with a 5% deposit.

 At the Halifax, we believe that people who give extra should get extra in return.

 We also understand that moving home can be quite a challenge to say the least.
 To give our customers a helping hand, we’re offering a range of mortgages to first time buyers and home movers with just a 5% deposit.

 Which means it’s now even easier to make your move with Halifax.

 5% deposit available to first time buyers and home movers on properties up to £600,000.
 Fees may apply.
 Offer excludes: Remortgages, Shared Equity, Shared Ownership, Negative Equity, Buy To Let and Right to Buy mortgages.
 This must be the only property you will own.

 Take out a Halifax first time buyer mortgage and we'll reward you with £150 cash back if you hold a qualifying Halifax current account.